AlexandreDecan/sismic/docs/code.rst

  - A :py:class:`~sismic.code.DummyEvaluator` that always evaluates to ``True`` and silently executes nothing when it is called.
 Its context is an empty dictionary.

-An instance of :py:class:`~sismic.code.PythonEvaluator` can evaluate and execute Python code specified in the statechart.
-The key point to understand how it works is the concept of ``context``, which is a dictionary-like structure that contains the data that is exposed to the code fragments contained in the statechart (ie. override ``__locals__``).
+The key point to understand how an evaluator works is the concept of ``context``, which is a dictionary-like structure that contains the data that is exposed to the code fragments contained in the statechart (ie. override ``__locals__``).

 As an example, consider the following partial statechart definition.